DevEkode/FabricLockette/README.md

 Then copy your `Fabric API` and `FabricLockette` jar into the `mods` folder of your server.

 Start your server, the config file should appear into the mods folder.
-Chest the wiki page for more details :
+Check the wiki page for more details : [Config wiki](https://github.com/DevEkode/FabricLockette/wiki/Config)

 # Features
 * Prevent ant protected block to be used by another player